bitoller/bootcamp-projects-and-activities-m1/readme.md

 `prompt` `alert` `variables` `operators` `arithmetics` `data types` `methods` `string` `number` `+`

 ## S3-26-M1 - 12/08/22 - APROVADO OU REPROVADO
-For my next activity I had to code an algorithm for school teachers using JavaScript that asked for the name, attendance and grades (in multiple subjects) of the students to identify if they were approved or not at school.
+For this activity I had to code an algorithm for school teachers using JavaScript that asked for the name, attendance and grades (in multiple subjects) of the students to identify if they were approved or not at school.
 This algorithm calculates the average of each student's grades and their attendance and if both values are above a certain threshold the student was approved, otherwise they failed at school.<br />
 → <b>Please reload the page to activate the prompt/alert box</b><br />

 <a href="https://github.com/bitoller/bootcamp-projects-and-activities-m1/tree/main/src/M1-SPRINT-3/S3-26-M1" target="_blank"> <img src="./src/assets/code_purple.png"> </a> &nbsp; &nbsp;